-The Draw-Out Interlock prevents the breaker from being closed when the breaker is between the CONN and TEST position.
+The Drawout Interlock prevents the breaker from being closed when the breaker is between the CONN and TEST position.
 A pin on the side of the breaker engages a ramped cam in the switchgear compartment or substructure.
 When the pin is lifted ${}^3\square 8"$ the breaker is held trip-free.

-An additional interlock holds the breaker trip-free whenever the racking handle is engaged with the draw-out mechanism racking shaft.
+An additional interlock holds the breaker trip-free whenever the access door to the racking mechanism is open.